 How To Make Your Used Aluminum Foil Recyclable?

-If you put your aluminum foil in a recycling container, they get sent to a materials recovery facility where the foil and aluminum trays will be sorted with aluminum cans.
+If you put your aluminum foil in a recycling container, it gets sent to a materials recovery facility where the foil and aluminum trays will be sorted with aluminum cans.
 They are then shipped to a recycler to be made into new cans or trays.
 To recycle your aluminum foil, you have to first ensure that your local hauler or municipality accepts aluminum foil as some facilities don’t.

 If you are sure that they are accepted by your hauler, you would need to rinse and clean them before putting them in the recycling bin.
 After you clean it, you could also reuse it a couple of times for various purposes before you discard it.